-These grants are available to fund expenses required for the development, deployment and assessment of new courses.
-This includes:
+These grants are available to fund expenses required for the development, deployment, and assessment of new courses.
+This includes funds for:

-- The cost of purchasing any required equipment or course materials;
+- Purchasing any required equipment or course materials

-- Compensation for teaching assistants or other student employees to assist with all aspects of course development, implementation and assessment;
+- Compensating for teaching assistants or other student employees to assist with all aspects of course development, implementation, and assessment

-- Funds needed by a department to offset faculty time devoted to course development or implementation that would otherwise be used for teaching other courses;
+- Offsetting faculty time devoted to course development or implementation that would otherwise be used for teaching other courses

-- Funds to defray any costs to students of participation in the course (e.g. travel expenses for courses that involve activities abroad).
+- Defraying any costs to students of participation in the course (e.g. travel expenses for courses that involve activities abroad)

 TIG awards may not be used for supplemental salary or summer salary for faculty.

 Proposals should be submitted via the AS&E Course Development Funding Portal.
 Applicants should note that the Teaching Innovation Grant is one of four course development grants offered by AS&E, all of which have a common deadline and accept applications through the AS&E Course Development Funding Portal.
-Applicants can learn about the full range of course development grants here.
+Applicants can see the AS&E course development grant page to learn about other course development grants.

 In addition to following through with project plans as described in the proposal and spending disbursed funds according to the terms of the award, all project leaders must:

-- Participate in a cohort-based course development workshop, facilitated by CETL instructional development staff, which will typically take place during the spring and summer after the award is made.
+- Participate in a cohort-based course development workshop, facilitated by the Teaching Center’s instructional development staff, which will typically take place during the spring and summer after the award is made